MarkyTurtle/Batman---Amiga/gamesource/chem/README.md

 This project contains the disassembled code for the Music & SFX player for the Level 1 - Axis Chemicals level.

-I have added a test program that will initialise and play the level music from VSCode.
+I have added a test program that will initialise and play the level music/sfx from VSCode.
+  - use the left mouse button to cycle through the music/sfx.

 Just load the project into VSCode and build and run the project to hear the Level 1 music.